 8. 1,300 GlobalGiving partners are continuing to fight for gender equality in the COVID-19 era.

 Our incredible nonprofit partners have kept their missions alive during the pandemic despite all the obstacles.
-To learn more from other nonprofits in our community, GlobalGiving’s Girl Fund leaders met to discuss challenges, successes, and lessons learned as they advanced their gender equality work over the past eight months.
+To learn more from other nonprofits in our community, GlobalGiving’s Girl Fund leaders met to discuss challenges, successes, and lessons learned as they advanced their gender equality work.
 Ricky from Adolescent Health Champions emphasized the importance of supporting organizations that strive for gender equality as they solve problems in their communities.